 A level 2 expert is really good at what they do.
 This can be a highly experienced skill holder, or perhaps someone with a level 2 in some skill or another.
 These folks often own a company dedicated to whatever it is they do, or manage a subsidiary of a larger corporation dabbling in their field, but may often be highly eccentric experts or even hobbyists who just enjoy toying in this profession a great deal.

 Level 1 foreign power contacts represent minor dignitaries and officials.
 They can range from the mayor of a small city or governor to a province with a tiny population or economy (such as England's town of Telford or Russia's Krai of Krasnoyarsk).
-This form of contact can also be any minor or intermediate government representative, busybody or the like, for example an employee of the United Kingdom's Department for Transport.
+This form of contact can also be any minor or intermediate government representative, busybody, or the like, such as an employee of the United Kingdom's Department for Transport.

 A level 2 foreign power has a bit more authority.
 This can be a member of groups such as the United Kingdom's Parliament (whether an elected House of Commons official or an appointed House of Lords representative), or the mayor or governor of an important city or prefecture (like London or perhaps Okinawa).
 Level 2 foreign power contacts may also be the leaders of agencies like Germany's Bundesnachrichtendienst.